Understand Your Swimming Pool Filtration System

 3. The Filter

-When it comes to what kind of filter you can have for your pool, there are a few options, including sand filters, cartridge filters, and diatomaceous earth filters (DE filters).
+When it comes to what kind of ground pool filter system you can have for your pool, there are a few options, including sand pool filters, cartridge pool filters, and diatomaceous earth filters (DE filters).

 4. Return to Pool